ErlendF/ctp/README.md

 	}
 }
 ```
+For the valve api endpoint, it is possible to register with either a steam username or by using the 64bit id

  - To delete specific fields, "/user" endpoint expects the following body for the DELETE request (all other values are ignored):
 ```